By Terry Trucco

 At a glance: Even in the daytime the Empire Hotel reminds us of a nightclub.

-The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-gold lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.
+The soaring lobby of this classic brick West Side hotel — admirably situated across the street from Lincoln Center — is a glamorous black-and-silver lair with high-backed velvet sofas, geometric prints galore, a black-and-white stone stripe floor and pale gray taffeta curtains stretching from the mezzanine to the ground like a strapless Badgley Mischka gown.

 Ramping up the glam quotient is a grand stone staircase framed by a curtain, the perfect backdrop for your entrance if you’re a bride, a hip-hop queen or Serena Williams (we saw her at a party here prior to the US Open).
 Drinks are served in the moody/glam bar tucked off to the side.